ACskyline/Animus/README.md

 #Animus
 ##my _graduation_ project
-My professer told me to build an animation editor to simulate humen walking.
+My professor told me to build an animation editor to simulate humen walking.

 Like Jeremy Clarkson always says, "How _hard_ can it be?"